LaWebcapsule/directus9/docs/app/flows/operations.md

 # Operations

 > Operations are the individual actions in a flow.
-They enable you to do things like manage data within Directus,
+They enable you to do things like manage data within Directus9,
 > transform the flow's data, send information off to outside services, set conditional logic, trigger other flows, _and
 > beyond!_